English English

 The 2026 mandate: structured B2B e-invoicing becomes the norm

 On 1 January 2026, Belgium will take a historic step by making structured e-invoicing compulsory for all domestic B2B transactions involving VAT-registered businesses.
-This move effectively ends the era of paper invoices and PDF attachments that have long dominated Belgian commerce.

 At the heart of the mandate is EN 16931, the European standard that defines the semantic structure of electronic invoices.
 This ensures that invoices can be read and processed consistently across systems, regardless of the ERP or accounting software in use.